vmware-tanzu/community-edition/addons/packages/velero/1.6.3/README.md

 Each Velero operation – on-demand backup, scheduled backup, restore – is a custom resource, defined with a Kubernetes [Custom Resource Definition (CRD)](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#customresourcedefinitions) and stored in [etcd](https://github.com/coreos/etcd).
 Each time these operations are run, an equivalent Kubernetes object is created and saved to storage.

 Because of this Kubernetes native way that Velero operates, you are not restricted to backing up the entire etcd.
-You can back up or restore all objects in a TCE cluster, or you can also filter what object to operate on by type, namespace, and/or label.
+You can back up or restore all objects in a Tanzu Community Edition cluster, or you can also filter what object to operate on by type, namespace, and/or label.

 ### CLI